Promoting Oyster Aquaculture in Mississippi, the Gulf, and Beyond

 ALTERNATIVE OYSTER AQUACULTURE SYSTEMS

 Develop economic models of alternative oyster aquaculture systems suitable for the state and the region.
 These models will be initially based on existing oyster aquaculture systems in the Northeastern and Western states.
-It will attemp to measure both the market and non-market benefits of alternative aquaculture systems.
+It will attempt to measure alternative aquaculture systems' market and non-market benefits.

 PROMOTE YOUR OYSTER BUSINESS IN THE NATIONAL FOOD MARKETMAKER PROGRAM

-Advertise your food, seafood and outdoor tourism business in #MarketMaker for FREE.
-MarketMaker is a national network of states that connect farmers and fishermen with food retailers, grocery stores, processors, caterers, chefs, and consumers.
+Advertise your food, seafood, and outdoor tourism business in #MarketMaker for FREE.
+MarketMaker is a national network of states that connects farmers and fishermen with food retailers, grocery stores, processors, caterers, chefs, and consumers.